zizo-ro/Docker/_en/M-02/Retrieving-container-logs.md

 When running inside a container, the application should preferably output the log items to **STDOUT** and **STDERR**and not into a file.
 If the logging output is directed to **STDOUT** and **STDERR**, then Docker can collect this information and keep it ready for consumption by a user or any other external system:

 - To access the logs of a given container, we can use the docker container logs command.
-If, for example, we want to retrieve the logs of our trivia container, we can use the following expression:
+If, for example, we want to retrieve the logs of our random_trivia-container container, we can use the following expression:

 ```
-$ docker container logs trivia
+docker container logs random_trivia-container
 ```

 This will retrieve the whole log produced by the application from the very beginning of its existence.